 Watch tutorials, webinars and informative videos about PreSens optical sensor systems.

-Shake Flask Reader for O2, pH, Biomass & OUR Measurement – Easy Integration in any Shaking Incubator
+Shake Flask Reader for O2, OUR, Biomass & pH or CO2 Measurement – Easy Integration in any Shaking Incubator

-The SFR vario offers online monitoring of oxygen, pH and biomass - simultaneously.
+The SFR vario offers online monitoring of oxygen, biomass and pH or CO2 - simultaneously.
 Online measured biomass data can be correlated with parameters like optical density, cell dry weight, or cell concentration.
 This way it is possible to get real-time information on e. g.
 OD600 development.
-The device optics can read out pre-calibrated oxygen and pH sensor spots - integrated in the ready-to-use cultivation vessels - and also comprise a dedicated optical set-up for biomass monitoring.
+The device optics can read out one oxygen and one pH or CO2 (CO2 Technical Data) sensor spots - integrated in the ready-to-use cultivation vessels - and also comprise a dedicated optical set-up for biomass monitoring.
 The oxygen uptake rate (OUR) can be calculated from the slope of the online oxygen measurements.
 The system has two long-lasting, rechargeable batteries, and is compatible with any standard shaking incubators.
 Up to 4 SFR vario can be controlled from the SFR vario software.
 Measurement data are transferred wirelessly via Bluetooth to a PC / notebook.

-- Simultaneous real-time measurement of O2, pH & biomass
+- Simultaneous real-time measurement of O2, biomass & pH or CO2

 - Automatic OUR calculation